bioidiap/bob.bio.base/doc/experiments.rst

 "Biometric recognition" refers to the process of establishing a person's identity based on their biometric data.

 A biometric recognition system has two stages:

-1. **Enrollment:** A person's biometric data is added to the system's biometric database.
+1. **Enrollment:** A person's biometric data is enrolled to the system's biometric database (for identification) or on a chip card (for verification).
-2. **Recognition:** A person's newly acquired biometric data is compared to the biometric data in the system database, and a match score is generated.
-The match score tells us how similar the two biometric samples are.
-Based on a match threshold, we then decide whether or not the two biometric samples come from the same person.
+2. **Recognition:** A person's newly acquired biometric data (which we call a *probe*) is compared to the enrolled biometric data, and a match score is generated.
+The match score tells us how similar the enrolled *model* and the probe are.
+Based on match scores, we then decide, which gallery identity should to be assigned (identification), or whether or not model and probe come from the same person (verification).

 Fig. 1 shows the enrollment and recognition stages in a typical biometric recognition system: